Five things we've learned about how to implement AI agents successfully.

 "When you give an agent a goal and guardrails, it decides the path.
 That freedom is where it finds cross-process synergies, uncovers patterns, and surfaces opportunities you wouldn't have found by designing every step.
 The value of agents isn't pure efficiency.
 It's discovery."

-Breaking that ceiling requires more than deploying an agent.
-It requires your organisation to be ready to act on what the agent finds — and willing to change how work gets done as a result.
+Embracing this flexibility requires your organisation to be ready to act on what the agent finds, and willing to change how work gets done as a result.

-The risk isn't that it fails.
-It's that it succeeds in ways you're not ready for.
+3. The real risk is that it succeeds in ways you're not ready for.

-The agent will find things no one asked it to look for — and that is the point.
-But most organisations are built to execute on known plans, not to act on unexpected discoveries.
+The agent will find things no one asked it to look for.
+That's the point.
+But most organisations are built to execute on known plans instead of unexpected discoveries.

 A diagnostics agent might identify a new combination of signals that predicts a technical issue earlier and more accurately than the indicators engineers currently rely on.
 The insight is only useful if an engineer is willing to test it — and that requires a different mindset than monitoring a known dashboard.
 It means trusting an unfamiliar pattern, designing a validation approach, and being open to changing how diagnosis is done.